lumberjack1970/EasyWeightforNX/README.md

+# This project has been archived

+It’s been nearly 2 years since I first published these codes... but maybe one day it will come back as Version 2 with the following improvements:

+1. Material management in one window (similar to NX native)
+2. CYS alignment option for the Dimensions tool
+3. Naming interface for the Component Creator

+I’d like to say thank you to all of you who gave me new ideas, recommendations and questions during this project’s lifetime - they helped a lot to reach its final state.

+If you starred the project - you are a star too! ⭐ Those really help with credibility.
+And here are some messages from you - they truly warmed up my soul - Thank you!:

+*“I’ve been on eng tips for must be .. almost 20 years, learned a LOT off generous helpful people..your stuff is the best work I’ve seen… ( straight up)”*

+*„WOW, this is SOOoo good, exactly what I'm after (& more), thanks for sharing such great work with the NX community.”*

+*„Hello, dear colleague!
+Your work is awesome and super useful.
+Thanks a million for sharing it!”*

+*„this is "bloody brilliant"”*

+*“I just want to tank you for sharing your code with the world.
+I'm using your dimension tool and it just saved my week.
+Thanks!”*

 # Easy Material Weight Management for Siemens NX

 an NX Study for Joinery Designers and others: Mastering Weight Management through Journals, Component Creation, Dimension Tool and more without any licences